 Cardiac haemangiomas can occur in the clinical setting of Kasabach-Merritt syndrome, which is characterised by multiple systemic haemangiomas associated with recurrent thrombocytopenia and consumptive coagulopathy.

 On echocardiography, haemangiomas typically appear hyperechoic.

 Coronary arteriography demonstrates the blood supply to the tumor, which is characterized by a vascular blush, particularly in the capillary and arteriovenous types of hemangiomas, which exhibit rapid blood flow.
-Cavernous haemangiomas have large vascular spaces with very slow flow and therefore do not typically enhance at angiography 8.
+Cavernous haemangiomas have large vascular spaces with a very slow flow and, therefore, do not typically enhance at angiography 8.